 1 credit (grade 10-12) Prerequisite: A full year of Biological Sciences

 This class is an introduction into basic anatomy and physiology of the human body.
 Dissection is a major component of this class.
-The course is designed for the student who is thinking of any career in the medical field, whether they plan to attend a four-year college or tech school.
-Additional credit may be issued for CCP.
+The course is designed for any student regardless of career path.

 AP BIOLOGY